YouTube Music vs Spotify: Why I’m Sticking With YouTube

 Care about podcasts and audiobooks in the same app

-Want slightly better audio quality
+Want significantly better audio quality (24-bit lossless FLAC)

 Then Spotify is the better choice.

 At the end of the day, it comes down to how you listen to music.
-I’d rather have real people curating my experience than rely on an algorithm, and I love the chaotic, infinite nature of YouTube’s music community.
+I'd rather have real people curating my experience than rely on an algorithm, and I love the chaotic, infinite nature of YouTube's music community.
+The fact that I can find a 3-hour deep house DJ set (I'm obsessed with Martin Garrix sets), or a live acoustic performance of my favourite song (like Caravan Palace - Lone Digger), is invaluable to me.

 That’s why I’m sticking with YouTube Music.

-I hope you found this blog post helpful despite my bias towards one tool already, but I'd love to get more opinions on this.
+I hope you found this updated blog post helpful despite my bias towards one tool already, but I'd love to get more opinions on this.
 Do let me know your thoughts in the comments!